nsdigirolamo/tyche-api/README.md

 ## Running

-First, run `make db-create` to start a docker container running the development PostgreSQL database.

-First, run the following to start a development PostgreSQL server in a docker
+First, run the following from the root of the repository to start a development PostgreSQL server in a docker container:
-container:

 ```sh
 make db-create